How To Adopt A Baby With Lifetime Adoption

 You can find additional notes on starting the adoption process here.
 It’s important to note that, typically, Lifetime Adoption doesn’t use a waiting list.
 As a Lifetime family, you can be assured that our adoption coordinators are presenting your information to each and every expectant mother who matches your adoption preferences.
 It doesn’t matter when you began working with us, each Lifetime family who is ready to adopt is available to be chosen at any time.

 In addition to couples struggling with infertility, Lifetime helps single parents, non-citizens residing in the United States, and people already raising children.
 Please note that there are challenges involved with adopting as an unmarried couple — both legally and from the perspective of birth mothers, who often prefer the stability of couples who have made the commitment to marry.

 We are always happy to provide more information, so feel free to call or email anytime.

-There is a lot of paperwork involved in adoption!
+One of the things you’ll discover when researching about how to adopt a baby, is that there is a lot of paperwork involved in adoption!
 The good news is that most of it can be completed in the comfort of your home, even though you are working with Lifetime’s nationwide program.
 A lot of the adoption paperwork Lifetime requires can be completed by mail, fax, or email.
 It is not mandatory to travel to meet us, but we are always happy to meet families in person when they come to visit.”

-Building Your Adoption Profile
+Step 4: Build Your Adoption Profile

 Our talented team of adoption coordinators will help you put together an adoption profile that contains info about your family, the life you have to offer a child, and the photos you need to introduce yourself to expectant mothers.
 We help you create both a hard copy profile as well as an online profile on our website of waiting families.
 The online profile is available 24/7 so expectant mothers can learn about you around the clock.
 We will even help and guide you to create a video to add to that page, so it is a “living introduction” to birth families who are looking for families like you!